Logius-standaarden/fsc-test-suite/manager.md

 # Manager-SubmitContract-1

 Scenario: Submit a Contract
-When a Contract with a ServiceConnectionGrant is submitted by the Peer Then the Contract should be accepted
+When a valid Contract with a ServiceConnection Grant is submitted Then the Manager should return a success response

 # Manager-SubmitContract-2

-Scenario: Submit a Contract without being a Peer on the Contract When a Contract is submitted by the Peer which does not include the Peer Then the Contract should be rejected
+Scenario: Submit a Contract without being a Peer on the Contract When a Contract is submitted by the Peer which does not include the Peer Then the Contract should not be stored by the Manager

 # Manager-SubmitContract-3